bolshiyanov/react-mvc-architecture-model-auth-eventCalendar/README.md

 dummy data.
 But the axios connection to the server is prepared.
 Remember that when connecting to a real server, you need to remove the TimeOut.

 For SignIn use
-admin or Juan, Roma, Ana
+Userneme: admin or Juan, Roma, Ana
-"password": "123"
+Password: 123